Privacy Preservation by Local Design in Cooperative Networked Control Systems: Performance Analysis

 \begin{theorem} Under the privacy scheme, it holds that

 where

 \end{theorem} \begin{proof} In appendix. \end{proof}

-We find that an additional item in the objective value is produced by the privacy scheme.
-Hence, the performance loss of the LQG control caused by the privacy scheme is given as
+We find that the employment of the privacy scheme produce an additional item in the objective value compared with eqn. (\ref{eqn:LQG-obj-opt}).
+This item is related to the privacy metric $\mathcal{Q}_{privacy}^k$, which mathematically says that the LQG performance loss is caused by the privacy preservation.
+Hence, the performance loss of the LQG control is given as

+Furthermore, by analyzing the term $\mathcal{Q}_{LQG}$, we find that it is bounded as time approaches infinity when the injected noise has bounded covariance, which means that in the long run the privacy scheme will not cause the instability of the control performance.
+This result is presented as follows.